xbiome/StrainPanDA/README.md

 ## **DataBase Preparation**
 The file system of StrainPanDA Database should follow: folder (<PATH_TO_REFERENCE>) must end with the version number (e.g. 202009), such as ref202009.
+If not, "index is out of range 0..-1 (index = 0)" will be reported as error.

 Each species (e.g. Escherichia-coli-202009) corresponding to a sub-folder, as the following example: